oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 ```
 This script just does a kubectl delete -f on each of the deployments.

-  12. Now recreate the deployments
+  12. Now recreate the deployments using the updated yaml

   -  `bash deploy.sh `